apache/nuttx/configs/lpcxpresso-lpc1115/README.txt

 README
 ^^^^^^

-README for NuttX port to the NXP the LPCXpresso board.
+README for NuttX port to the Embedded Artists LPCXpresso LPC1115 board featuring the NXP LPC1115 MCU.

 Contents
 ^^^^^^^^